HughIngram/Retail-App/notes.md

 # Retail App

+## This feature branch
+- Get the list from the API, and print it to logcat
+    * CLEAN

 ## Planning Approach
 - Translate spec into user stories / tasks
 - Arrange tasks by MoSCoW
+- Try top-down design (as though this project were much larger)
+    * i.e. plan from a high level first
+    * build the structure of the app sooner rather than later

 ## Coding Approach
 - start clean, rather than starting messy then refactoring